 Under normal circumstances, I would have loved to blend in to get lost in the old town.
 But the fact that my Yogyakarta visit was a press trip with 30 Instagram obsessed social media influencers, things were a tad different.
 Wherever we went, people knew we were visitors (obviously).
 The best was seeing smiles and excitement on school children’s faces as they photo bombed us and posed with us.
 Aren’t they adorable?

-Getting surrounded by schoolgirls in Kotagede, Yogyakarta
+Getting surrounded by schoolgirls and they requested a selfie in Kotagede, Yogyakarta (Indonesia)

 This didn’t happen just once but happened at many places of Kotagede where I was surrounded by some really adorable school girls who wanted a picture.

 Can you spot me? – the streets of Kotagede, Yogyakarta

 We crossed a few places of worship as well such as an old temple with a massive gong and a 16th-century mosque.
 It was then we saw a few artists that were sitting by the road and drawing what was in front of them.
 After asking around, I got to know that Yogyakarta is Indonesia’s art capital and a lot of artists live here. (yes it gets better and better).

 Urban Sketcher, Yandi Prayudhi on the streets of Kotagede

 Next day, I got to know I was quoted and featured on the front page of a leading Indonesian newspaper – Jogja Tribun.
 This picture was taken while I was exploring Kotagede.

 That one time I got featured on the first page of Indonesia’s leading newspaper – Tribune Jogja